Aavtic/supernova/README.md

 # SUPERNOVA - a static webpage generator

+Supernova is a lightweight, fast HTML generator powered by a custom domain-specific language (DSL).
+Designed for creators and developers, it lets you write clean, structured content with minimal boilerplate.

 This is a personal project that I use to build my static pages.
 So this is customized to my usecases.